 Hair Mineral Analysis Indicators of Diabetes

-One of the best ways to balance your body chemistry, remineralize your body and detox the metals contributing to diabetes, is with a Mineral Power program.
+One of the best ways to balance your body chemistry, remineralize your body and detox the metals contributing to diabetes, is with a Myers Detox Protocol.
 I have seen phenomenal results with my diabetic clients.
 They very quickly see such improvement in their blood sugar levels that they can get off their diabetes medications – to the amazement of their physicians.

 These following indicators of potential diabetes on a hair mineral analysis are trends only.
 It may take years for a trend to develop into the full blown diabetes.
 That’s why the hair test is great.
 It can predict these trends and correct them before one develops diabetes.